jan-sekanina/cwnano-micro-ecc/tutorial.md

 ## 4a.
 Running the nonce-bitlength-leak attack (via timing)

 For the nonce-bitlength-leak attacks you will need to collect several thousand traces, this can take some time.
+Collecting a 1000 traces should take about 10 minutes.
+Depending on the noise level in timing measurement (USB jitter, VM stuff, overall system noise) from 900 to 3000 traces are required for the attack.
+If you do not have the time to collec the traces, use the trace set provided below:

+**TODO: Trace set link.**

 Open the [nonce_bitlength_leak.ipynb](notebooks/nonce_bitlength_leak.ipynb) notebook.